Doctor of Social Leadership (DSL)

 Social Leadership with an Emphasis on Action Research and Applied Sociology

-- Doctoral Action Research Project is focused in an area of professional interest.
+• Doctoral Action Research Project is focused on an area of professional interest.

-A Practical Doctorate to Empower to Leaders to Advance Social Change.
+A Practical Doctorate to Empower Leaders to Advance Social Change.

 The Doctor of Social Leadership (DSL) degree is a subset of the Doctor of Philosophy (PhD/DPhil) degree offered by Omega Graduate School.
 The DSL degree is an optional pathway/track to a practical/professional doctorate as an alternative to the research doctorate.